benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

 import mne_connectivity

 import mne
-#from autoreject import AutoReject #if using autoreject to detemine rejection threshold uncomment this line and the next.
+#from autoreject import AutoReject #if using autoreject to determine rejection threshold uncomment this line and the next.
 #from autoreject import get_rejection_threshold
 #reject = get_rejection_threshold(epochs)
 from mne.preprocessing import ICA